welfar/weatherService/README.md

+# About

+This application is developed in ReactJS.
+Your goal is to get weather predictions for three different cities, accessible after logging in.
+Predictions are presented in three-hour intervals, covering a period of up to 24 hours.

 # How to start?

 To run the project, clone the repository, open the project in your local environment and execute the following commands: